apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 **--log_level**

-Used to specify the output level of syncer logs.
+Used to specify the output level of Syncer logs.

 ```SQL
 bash bin/start_syncer.sh --log_level info